 Ultimately, the cost of replacing a missing tooth will depend upon the restoration method, as well as the dental materials used.
 Let’s take a look at some common restoration treatments for missing teeth to give you a better idea about cost.

 A dental bridge uses a dental crown mounted on the teeth surrounding the gap to support a fake tooth, or pontic.
 Sometimes, more than one pontic may be used if multiple adjacent teeth are missing.
 The cost of a dental bridge will increase if more than one pontic is required.
-Additionally, the cost of a dental bridge is also dependent upon the materials used to fabricate the crowns and pontics.
+Additionally, the cost of a dental bridge is also dependent upon the materials used to fabricate the crowns and pontics or if the dental bridge needs to be replaced.
 Certain dental materials cost more than others, however they also have other pros and cons that must be considered.